Graduate School of Biomedical Sciences Policies and Procedures

 Phase I - From matriculation through admission to candidacy

-2. Selection of the supervising professor: A member of the program's graduate faculty who will serve as the supervising professor of the dissertation research shall be decided upon by mutual agreement among the student, the faculty member and the COGS.
+• Selection of the supervising professor: A member of the program's graduate faculty who will serve as the supervising professor of the dissertation research shall be decided upon by mutual agreement among the student, the faculty member and the COGS.
+This selection will be entered by the student into the graduate school electronic tracking system

-5. Qualifying examination: The Qualifying Examination is comprehensive in nature and may be written, oral, or both.
-The COGS or it's designee determines the format of the examination and the composition of the Qualifying Examination Committee, with the proviso that one member is not on the graduate faculty of the student's program.
-The Qualifying Examination Committee administers the examination(s), evaluates the student's performance, and reports its judgment on whether the student passed (indicated by a grade of "Satisfactory") or failed (indicated by a grade of "Unsatisfactory") to the COGS or it's designee.
+• Qualifying examination: The Qualifying Examination is comprehensive in nature and may be written, oral, or both.
+The COGS or it's designee determines the format of the examination and the compositioits the Qualifying Examination Committee, with the provison that one member is not on the graduate faculty of the student's program.
+The Qualifying Examination Committee administers the examination(s), evaluates the student's performance, and reports its judgment on whether the student passed (indicated by a grade of "Satisfactory") or failed (indicated by a grade of "Unsatisfactory") to the COGS or its designee.

 If, in its overall evaluation of the eligibility of the student for admission to candidacy, the COGS is in favor of admission, it shall submit a Petition of Admission to Candidacy Form to the dean for approval with documentation of satisfactory completion of the requirements listed above.
 Each research advisor is required to sign the form to certify their view of the student's potential for productive and independent investigation.
 The dean may approve or disapprove the recommendation or request further documentation.
 When the dean has approved admission of the student to candidacy, the candidate enters Phase II of the program.